-- 2019 witnessed a 20% increase in social media budget of brands, which will increase even further in 2019.
+- 2020 witnessed a 20% increase in the social media budget of brands, which will increase even further in 2021.

 - Video content will dominate social media.
 Social video advertising increased 130%, which will urge several brands to look towards video as an effective social engagement tool.